hijkzzz/noisy-mappo/README.md

 # Noisy-MAPPO
 Codes for [Policy Perturbation via Noisy Advantage Values for Cooperative Multi-agent Actor-Critic methods](https://arxiv.org/abs/2106.14334).
 This repository is heavily based on https://github.com/marlbenchmark/on-policy.
+In this study we find that noise perturbation of the Value function can effectively improve the performance of MAPPO in SMAC.

 ## Environments supported:

 - [StarCraftII (SMAC)](https://github.com/oxwhirl/smac)

+**StarCraft 2 version: SC2.4.10. difficulty: 7.**

 ## 1. Usage
 **WARNING: by default all experiments assume a shared policy by all agents i.e. there is one neural network shared by all agents**